ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 These are failing because the DNS resolution.
 In the example above the ID.private.databases.appdomain.cloud should resolve to a VPE that is in the CIDR block 10.0.0.128/26 or 10.1.0.128/26.
 Looking at the stack trace notice it is resolving to an adress like 166.9.14.12 which is a Cloud [Service Enpoint](https://{DomainName}/docs/vpc?topic=vpc-service-endpoints-for-vpc#cloud-service-endpoints).
 The DNS names can not be resolved by the private DNS resolvers.
 Adding additional DNS forwarding rules will resolve this issue.

+To make the DNS names for the VPE available outside the DNS owning service it is required to update the DNS fowarding rules.
+- For enterprise `appdomain.com` will forward to the transit.
+- For transit the fully qualified DNS name of the REDIS instance will be forwarded to the spoke instance that owns the REDIS instance.
+- For spoke_from -> spoke_to access to REDIS the spoke_from needs the DNS name for the REDIS instance.

 ![vpc-transit-vpc-layout](images/vpc-transit-hidden/vpc-transit-dns-vpe.svg){: class="center"}
 {: style="text-align: center;"}

 The diagram uses **transit-.databases.appdomain.cloud** to identify the database in the transit instead of the fully qualified name like **5c60b3e4-1920-48a3-8e7b-98d5edc6c38a.c7e0lq3d0hm8lbg600bg.private.databases.appdomain.cloud**.

+Apply the vpe_dns_forwarding_rules_tf layer:
    ```sh
    ./apply.sh vpe_dns_forwarding_rules_tf
    ```